Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Consequences

 \section{Consequences}

 In \cite[Theorem E]{white2020cartan} it is shown that the class $\mathcal{C}(\mathrm{A})$ of uniformly locally finite metric spaces satisfying property~A (equivalently, the class of amenable coarse groupoids) satisfies bijective rigidity.
-By applying Theorem~\ref{theorem: injectivity and rigidity for coarse spaces}, we obtain that the $0$th comparison map is injective for all uniformly locally finite spaces that satisfy Property~A. The authors of~\cite{bonicke2023dynamic} (see Corollary C) proved that for any ample, principal, second-countable, locally compact, Hausdorff groupoid $\mathcal{G}$ with dynamic asymptotic dimension at most $2$, such that $H_2(\mathcal{G}; \mathbb{Z})$ is finitely generated, there are isomorphisms
+By applying Lemma~\ref{Body: lemma: A}, we obtain that the $0$th comparison map is injective for all uniformly locally finite spaces that satisfy Property~A. The authors of~\cite{bonicke2023dynamic} (see Corollary C) proved that for any ample, principal, second-countable, locally compact, Hausdorff groupoid $\mathcal{G}$ with dynamic asymptotic dimension at most $2$, such that $H_2(\mathcal{G}; \mathbb{Z})$ is finitely generated, there are isomorphisms

 They also demonstrated that the result applies to coarse groupoids.
 For coarse groupoids, the dynamical asymptotic dimension coincides with the asymptotic dimension of the underlying metric space.
 Consequently, the above isomorphisms hold for all uniformly locally finite metric spaces of asymptotic dimension at most $2$ with finitely generated $H_2^{\text{uf}}(X; \mathbb{Z})$.
 Since every uniformly locally finite metric space of finite asymptotic dimension has property~A, our results may be viewed as a partial generalisation of the results of \cite{bonicke2023dynamic}.
-Recently, Vignati showed in~\cite{avignati} that bijective rigidity holds for all uniformly locally finite metric spaces; equivalently, the collection of all uniformly locally finite metric spaces satisfies bijective rigidity. \begin{lcorollary} Let $(X,d)$ be a uniformly locally finite metric space, and let $\mathcal{G}$ denote its coarse groupoid.
+Recently, independently of this work, Vignati showed in~\cite{avignati} that bijective rigidity holds for all uniformly locally finite metric spaces (see Theorem~\ref{Intro: theorem: bij.rigidity}).
+Moreover, the bijective coarse equivalence constructed therein is close to the coarse equivalence provided by Theorem~\ref{theorem: rigidity theorem}.
+We obtain the following theorem.

+\begin{theorem}[Theorem B] Let $(X,d)$ be a uniformly locally finite metric space, and let $\mathcal{G}$ denote its coarse groupoid.
 Then the comparison map

 is injective.
-Moreover, if $(X,d)$ is coarsely connected, then $\alpha_0$ is split injective. \end{lcorollary} \begin{proof} By~\cite{avignati}, the collection of all uniformly locally finite metric spaces satisfies bijective rigidity.
-It therefore follows from Theorem~\ref{theorem: injectivity and rigidity for coarse spaces} that, for any uniformly locally finite metric space $(X,d)$, the comparison map $\alpha_0$ is injective.
+Moreover, if $(X,d)$ is coarsely connected, then $\alpha_0$ is split injective. \end{theorem} \begin{proof} By~\cite{avignati}, the second assertion of Lemma~\ref{Body: lemma: A} holds; therefore, for any uniformly locally finite metric space $(X,d)$, the comparison map $\alpha_0$ is injective.
 Suppose now that $(X,d)$ is coarsely connected.
 By Theorem~\ref{theorem: injectivity/isomorphism of extension of scalars}, the canonical map

 is an isomorphism.
 In particular, $H_0^{\mathrm{uf}}(X; \mathbb{Z})$ carries the structure of a real vector space.
 It follows that any injective homomorphism from $H_0^{\mathrm{uf}}(X; \mathbb{Z})$ splits. \end{proof}